LeandroPata/Portfolio/src/content/projects/en/orderManagementApp.md

   <img align='top' src='/src/assets/projects/orderManagementApp/drawerDark.png' alt = 'DrawerDark' width=190>
 </p>

-## Tecnical Notes
+## Technical Notes

 - Both portrait and landscape layouts are supported, as landscape layout significantly improves viewing information from the DataTables;
-- As a common smartphone's screen width isn't enough to fully display the information from a DataTable's row, a solution was implemented where clicking a DataTable's row will display all that row's information;
+- As a common smartphone's screen width isn't enough to fully display the information from a DataTable's row, an alternative was implemented where clicking a DataTable's row will display all that row's information;
-- All searchs of clients/products have a "fuzzy searching" implementation with a "hint" list to help the user find the intended client/product;
+- All searches of clients/products have a "fuzzy searching" implementation with a "hint" list to help the user find the intended client/product;
 - Update checking was implemented by having the APKs stored in Firebase Storage and then cross-checking the app's current version and the stored APKs version, downloading and updating if a more recent version is available (this isn't possible in iOS, as it doesn't allow sideloading);
-- As all cloud functionalities (as is) require Firebase, in any reproduction of this project will require setting up Firebase (more specifically the modules detailed in the next section) and adding both config files (google-services.json and GoogleService-Info.plist) to the project;
+- As all cloud functionalities (as is) require Firebase, any reproduction of this project will require setting up Firebase (more specifically the modules detailed in the next section) and adding both config files (google-services.json and GoogleService-Info.plist) to the project;
 - Environment variables are used, so in any reproduction of this project setting them in a .env file (to run locally) and/or Expo (or other building framework) will be necessary.
 This is an .env example:

 ```